Fiber Bragg Grating Principle and Application

 When the grating period is approximately half the wavelength of the incident light, all reflected light coherently combines into a beam of reflected light with a specific wavelength, which is called the Bragg condition.
 The wavelength at which incident light is reflected is called the Bragg wavelength.
 Optical signals of other wavelengths are almost unaffected by Bragg gratings and will continue to be transmitted through fiber gratings.

-Due to its unique high precision, stability, miniaturization and immunity to electromagnetic interference, Bragg gratings have shown great application potential in many fields.
+Due to their unique high precision, stability, miniaturization, and immunity to electromagnetic interference, Bragg gratings have shown great application potential in many fields.

 Sensor application